Serge Chaloff

 For those want to know more about the man credited as the first bebop baritonist – a simultaneously inspiring and heartbreaking tale of talent, triumph, addiction and disease – read on.
 Brace yourself, though, because this story is a doozy.

 A child prodigy of particularly unique musical pedigree, Chaloff was born in Boston on November 24, 1923.
 His father, pianist/composer Julius Chaloff – also a child prodigy – enrolled at New England Conservatory at age 11, graduated with high honors at 17 and taught there for some 30 years before establishing his own music school.
-His mother, Margaret Stedman Chaloff (known professionally as Madame Chaloff), was the most sought-after piano teacher in the Boston area and, though she was classically trained, an eye-popping number of future jazz giants came to her Newton home for weekly or semi-weekly lessons through the 1940s,‘50s and ‘60s including Keith Jarrett, George Wein, Herbie Hancock, Fred Taylor, George Shearing, Ran Blake and Chick Corea.
+His mother, Margaret Stedman Chaloff (known professionally as Madame Chaloff), was the most sought-after piano teacher in the Boston area.
+Though she was classically trained, an eye-popping number of future jazz giants came to her Newton home for weekly or semi-weekly lessons through the 1940s, ‘50s and ‘60s including Keith Jarrett, George Wein, Herbie Hancock, Fred Taylor, George Shearing, Ran Blake and Chick Corea.
 Legendary conductor/composer Leonard Bernstein was also among her students.

 At age 12, Chaloff started teaching himself how to play the saxophone, inspired by Boston native Harry Carney of Duke Ellington’s orchestra.
 ‘Who could teach me?
 I couldn’t chase Carney around,” he said about his autodidactic approach, as quoted in Simon Says: The Sights and Sounds of the Swing Era, 1935-1955 (Arlington House, 1971).
 Chaloff also cited soprano saxophonist Jack Washington of Count Basie’s band as an early influence, saying that he and Carney showed him how to employ the full range of the instrument, the very skill that made Chaloff’s variety of tonality one of the most rarified and revered in jazz history.